 It is important to note that different businesses have different costs of acceptance.
 Some merchants' costs may be higher than these indicative figures.

 The ban does not prevent a business from setting its own prices for the goods or services it sells.

 A business will usually determine its prices at a level where it covers all its costs, and includes a profit margin.

 If a business includes in its prices what it calls a ‘service fee’ or a ‘handling fee’ the ban will apply if those ‘fees’ are payable on some payment methods but not others (e.g. the fees apply when a customer pays with a credit or debit card, but not when the payment method is cash).
 A business is not able to by-pass the new ban by introducing what is in effect a payment surcharge but calling it something else.

 If the fees are not described as a payment surcharge, or something similar, and are payable by the customer regardless of the payment method, then they are unlikely to be a payment surcharge and the ban is unlikely to apply.
 However, ‘fees’ of any sort which are payable regardless of the payment method need to be included in the advertised total price, so the consumer is aware upfront what the total cost will be.
 If these fees are added to the advertised price later on, the business may not be complying with its existing obligations under the Australian Consumer Law.

-The ACCC has been given new powers to enforce the ban.
+The ACCC is responsible for enforcing the ban.
 We will investigate complaints relating to excessive payment surcharges and businesses will be required to provide information and documents about their costs of accepting card payments.

 If we believe that a business has charged a payment surcharge which is excessive, we can issue an infringement notice to the business, which can result in the payment of a penalty.
 We can also take court action against the business, seeking pecuniary penalties.